-- All tops and bottoms must have the TRINITY logo and are to be worn at the waist. - No housing or hip huggers will be allowed. - Long sleeve gray, black or white solid colored shirts may be worn under short sleeve polos or P.E. shirts. - Shorts, skorts, and dresses must be of appropriate length, no less than half-way between knee and upper thigh.
-Do not push these guidelines. - Bloomers/shorts must be worn under dresses. - Solid colored tights/leggings, in gray, black, or white, may be worn under uniform bottoms/dresses. - Shoes: All children will wear athletic shoes everyday.
-No light up or character shoes are permitted.
-Socks are required. - Students may wear a watch and conservative jewelry. - All students are expected to have clean and neatly groomed hair.
-Extremes in hairstyles are to be avoided. - Winter uniforms cannot be worn during warm weather.
-This is a health issue.
-Students must layer appropriately for temperature changes during the day. - All students are permitted to wear sweats for their winter uniform during cold weather. - Only Trinity logo outerwear is permitted in the classrooms.
-Non-Trinity jackets and coats may be worn outside. - Field study attire will differ depending on the requirements of the trip and included with each study's permission slip. - Water bottles are required daily.
-This is a health issue. - Financial Help If a student or family is having difficulty paying for any or all of the school's uniforms, please notify the school immediately.
+- Shorts, skorts, and dresses must be of appropriate length, no less than half-way between knee and upper thigh.
+Do not push these guidelines. - Shoes: All children will wear athletic shoes every day.
+Slip-ons, light up shoes, and character shoes are not permitted.
+Socks are required. - Students may wear a watch and conservative jewelry. - Field study attire will differ depending on the requirements of the trip and included with each study's permission slip. - Financial Help If a student or family is having difficulty paying for any or all of the school's uniforms, please notify the school immediately.
 The school will help you obtain your student's uniform.
 A student will not be penalized or disciplined in any fashion for a financial hardship. - Medical Concerns A family may request an accommodation for their student with a medial issue or disability.
 Please provide a written request to our Clinic Director or Health Aide.
 Medical documents may be required in accordance with state guidelines and laws. - Religious Exceptions If adhering to the school uniform policy presents a student with violation of their personal religious beliefs, an exception to the uniform policy can be made.
 Requests should be made to the Principal in writing for this exception.